 - Gross monthly income of $8,000 x .29 = $2,320 can be applied to housing

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-Don't forget these are only guidelines.
-We will be happy to go over pre-qualification to help you figure out how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be happy to go over pre-qualification to help you figure out how much you can afford.

 Questions about DTI Ratios?

 Please complete the short form below and one of our Mortgage Specialists will contact you personally to answer your questions.